TILLUGITHU/Landing-Page-for-hero-section/README.md

 ### 1. Pixel-Perfect Design Implementation

-- Recreated the hero section exactly as shown in the reference image
+- Recreated the hero section exactly as shown in the reference figma design
 - Matched typography, colors, spacing, and layout for both mobile and desktop versions
 - Implemented the crown icon with the red circular background
 - Created the university icons grid with proper spacing and alignment